Six reasons to set up an Australian Partnership Agreement?

 The trustee of the trust holds the partnership interest under the Partnership Deed.
 But this interest in the partnership is held in trust for the trust.
 The trustee is not the true or beneficial owner.
 Instead, the true owner is the trust.
 The trustee is just the ‘legal’ owner.
 The ‘beneficial’ owner is the trust.
 So even though the partnership interest is in the trustee’s name, the true owner is the trust.
 For example:

-Human as trustee of a trust holding an interest in a partnership
+1. Example of a human as trustee of a trust holding an interest in a partnership

 Colin is the trustee of the Peters Family Trust.
 The Peters Family Trust is going to be the partner in a new Partnership Agreement.
 But Family Trusts (like all trusts) can only operate through a trustee.
 Therefore, although the true or beneficial owner is the Peter Family Trust, the trustee, being Colin, holds the legal ownership of the partnership interest.
 E.g. Colin holds a one-third interest in the Partnership in trust for the Peters Family Trust ABN 3838393020938.